Everyone’s a Critic

 The answer is “yes”

-The terrorist attacks of September 11, 2001, the anniversary of which we recently marked by solemn ceremonies, heightened the anxiety we all had become accustomed to, living through a Cold War but also subjected to the fear-mongering of all the powers seeking to profit from our anxiety or to extract our agreement to decisions we might never otherwise support (curtaining our personal freedoms, spending money on armaments while cutting veterans benefits, health care programs or support to foodbanks).
+The terrorist attacks of September 11, 2001, the anniversary of which has just been marked by solemn ceremonies and skillfully crafted documentaries, heightened the anxiety we all had become accustomed to, living through a Cold War but also subjected to the fear-mongering of all the powers seeking to profit from our anxiety or to extract our agreement to decisions we might never otherwise support (spending money on armaments while cutting veterans benefits, health care programs or support to foodbanks).

 What satisfies our needs?

-A preaching commentary on this text (with book titles and additional reflection) is at http://www.ucc.org/worship_samuel.
+A preaching commentary on this text (with book titles) and additional reflections are at http://www.ucc.org/worship_samuel.